AdaCore/spark2014/docs/lrm/source/packages.rst

       :Trace Unit: 7.1.6 LR Initial_Condition aspect shall follow Abstract_State
                    and Initializes aspects

 #.
-Each variable or state abstraction denoted in an Initial_Condition aspect
+Each variable or indirectly referenced state abstraction in an Initial_Condition
-   of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.
+   aspect of a package Q which is declared immediately within the visible part of Q shall be initialized during the elaboration of Q and be denoted by a ``name`` of an ``initialization_item`` of the Initializes aspect of Q.